 Pet stores provide pet owners with convenient locations to stock up on pet supplies, food, and other items.
 While online retailers create plenty of competition for pet stores, today’s stores can stand out by offering other services, like dog training and pet grooming.
-Many customers go to stores because they’re a source of information about their pet’s health and nutrition, and a knowledgeable store owner can create a valuable experience that online retailers can’t provide to customers.
+Many customers go to stores because they’re a source of information about their pet’s health and nutrition.
+A knowledgeable store owner can create a valuable experience that online retailers can’t provide to customers.

 Many pet stores offer a comprehensive inventory for cats, dogs, and small animals, while some stores may specialize in reptiles or birds.
-Boutique pet stores offer high-quality items that may carry higher prices, but that also give pet owners the opportunity to truly pamper their pets.
+Boutique pet stores target a specialized niche and offer high-quality items that may carry higher prices and allow pet owners to truly pamper their pets.
 It’s common for stores to allow owners to bring their leashed pets in, adding to the shopping experience and sense of community and engagement that these stores work to create.

-According to IBIS World, pet stores experienced significant growth from 2015 to 2020 that was spurred on by improving household finances and an increase in pet ownership, particularly among millennials.
+According to IBIS World, pet stores experienced significant growth from 2015 to 2020 that was spurred on by improving household finances and increasing pet ownership, particularly among millennials.
 With pet owners turning to premium foods and designer accessories, product sales expanded.
 By 2020, the pet store industry reached a $21 billion market size.
 A total of 18,595 businesses employed 129,113 staff.

 IBIS World predicts that the industry will continue to grow from 2020 to 2025.
 Improved economic conditions will allow families to spend more on their pets.
 There is steep competition in this industry, though, and brick-and-mortar stores will have to compete against mass merchandisers and online retailers.
 Still, with careful branding and strategic program offerings, these businesses can stay relevant and competitive.
 PetSmart Inc., Petco Animal Supplies Inc., Pet Retail Brands, and Pet Supplies Plus currently hold the largest share of the pet store market.